 Paragraphs B9-B12 substituted vide Notification No. G.S.R.
 463(E) dated 24th July, 2020.

-business or whether the acquirer intends to operate the set as a business.
+business, it is not relevant whether a seller operated the set as a business or whether the acquirer intends to operate the set as a business.

 Assessing whether an acquired process is substantive